 - · If you faint (pass out)

 - Are extremely confused or don't make sense to other people

 - Are extremely weak

-- · Have severe vomiting/diarrhea
+- · Have severe vomiting/diarrhoea

 - · Have sudden, severe pain in your lower back, belly, or legs

-Call your oncologist's office immediately.
-If no one is available, go directly to the emergency room.
+Call your oncology team immediately.
+If no one is available, go directly to the emergency department.